 WE have yet to hear what heavenly music sounds like, but Saint Francis de Sales once recounted that he heard an angel play one note on his violin – of what material it was made we may only surmise – and said it was the most beautiful thing he had ever heard.

 What we may be sure of is that today’s saint, Caecelia, is the heavenly patroness of Church music, and music in general.
 Given the current state of both, she has her intercessory work cut out for her.
-A young virgin martyr in Rome, put to death for her Christian beliefs either in the late second or early third century – perhaps under the Stoic Emperor Marcus Aurelius, whose philosophy of tolerance did not extend quite as far as Christians, a modern stand, one might think.
+A young virgin martyr in Rome, put to death for her Christian beliefs sometime between 225 and 235 A.D.
+Refusing to recant her Faith, she was struck on the neck three times with a sword, after which she lived for three days.

 So the story goes.
-What we do know for certain is that when they exhumed her body in 1599, she was found incorrupt, seeming to be asleep, waiting for that eschatological trumpet blast, which will likely be somewhat louder than the angel’s violin.
+What we do know for certain is that Caecelia is one of the most venerated of martyrs, with churches around the world dedicated to her, along with choirs, societies, and people – Sheila is the Gaelic version of her Roman name.
+When they exhumed her body in 1599, Caecelia was found incorrupt, seeming to be asleep, waiting for that eschatological trumpet blast, which will likely be somewhat louder than the angel’s violin.

 Vatican II has this to say about Church music in its Constitution on the Sacred Liturgy (Sacrosanctum Concilium):